DillonZChen/goose/README.md

 GOOSE is a learning for planning framework.
 It contains various methods for learning representations for planning tasks, and algorithms for using such representations for solving planning tasks.

-If you just want to use the WL features, take a look at the [WLPlan](https://github.com/DillonZChen/wlplan) package.
+- If you just want to use the WL features, take a look at the [WLPlan](https://github.com/DillonZChen/wlplan) package.
+- If you want the code used for our ICAPS-24 paper, refer to the [ICAPS-24 release](https://github.com/DillonZChen/goose/releases/tag/icaps-24).
+- If you want the code used for our AAAI-24 paper, refer to the [AAAI-24 release](https://github.com/DillonZChen/goose/releases/tag/aaai-24).
+- Future releases will deprecate support for GNN models and will be built around the WLPlan package.

 See [references](#references) for the corresponding publications.